Ditch the fluff and build real trust

 Get an inclusion statement done (and done right) before your tea gets cold.
 Seriously, 90 minutes.
 I’m efficient like that…

-Plus, my detailed feedback on your statement means you can breathe easy knowing your inclusion statement isn’t gonna get you cancelled (joke!
-Sort of 😉)
+Because I know you want to get this right, I'll also personally review your statement and polish it up, so you can breathe easy knowing your statement isn’t going to get you cancelled (joke!
+Sort of 😉).

 You’re leaving with a statement for your website that’s gonna

-1. Help you get clear on how you really want to show up as an inclusive business.
+Get you clear on how you really want to show up as an inclusive business.

 (yes, in that order)